Ecommerce in Russia

 Ecommerce customers in Russia

 Russian consumers generally distrust the safety of online transactions and, in certain cases, the honesty of online retailers.
 That’s why cash on delivery is the main payment method (around 80%), as far as physical goods are concerned.
 Bank cards aren’t used very often for purchases even in brick and mortar stores, but online it also represents a low part of total online consumer spending.
 The most popular local electronic currencies are Yandex Money, Webmoney and the QIWI Wallet.
 PayPal began serving domestic transactions only in late 2013.
-93% of all domestic purchases made online are cash-on-delivery, according to SPSR Express.
+93 percent of all domestic purchases made online are cash-on-delivery, according to SPSR Express.

 The ecommerce market in Russia

 According to Moscow’s Data Insight, Russia has a 10.4 billion euro ecommerce market in 2013, up 27 percent from 2012.
 This represented a mere 2% of the total retail market.
 Morgan Stanley forecasts the Russian ecommerce sector to grow 35% annually to 2015, reaching 4.5% of total retail sales.
 According to East-West Digital News, the Russian ecommerce sector could grow to 35 billion to 50 billion euros by the end of this decade and exceed 75 billion euros in ten years.
 There are always different ways to calculate the total ecommerce value of a country: some organizations don’t count travel expenses, while others also include online gambling or tourism.
 That’s why Ecommerce Foundation has released totally different numbers.
 It states the ecommerce in Russia was worth 20.5 billion euros in 2015 and is predicted to reach 21.6 billion euros in 2016.

 Big online stores in Russia